-Bulgaria: Gazprom withdraws from Overgas company13.
-July 2016. / SEE Energy News
+Bulgaria: Gazprom withdraws from Overgas company, SEE Energy News

 According to the data from the Bulgarian Commerce Register, businessman Sasho Donchev has became the major shareholder in the largest Bulgarian private gas company Overgas.